 I have two dogs and 5 chickens.

-Accommodation will be in my new summer cabin.
-I eat mainly meat free and dumpster dive all of my vegetables.
+Accommodation will be in my summer cabin.
+I don’t buy meat and dumpster dive all of my vegetables.
 There is a public shower at my neighbors place that we can use as well as a washing machine and wifi.
 It's an 8 min walk away.
 The next smaller town is scenic Rõuge and Võru is about 20 min away.
 There are busses running daily to my place.

 Please message me if you have any questions.
-Otherwise I am looking forward to welcoming you at my still pretty bare but beautiful piece of land.
+Otherwise I am looking forward to welcoming you at my wild and simple piece of land.

 Aitäh ja nägemist!